Managing format schemas in Managed Service for ClickHouse®

 --uri="<new_link_to_file_in_Object_Storage>"

-You can get the schema name with a list of data format schemas in the cluster, and the cluster name, with a list of clusters in the folder.
+You can get the schema name with the list of format schemas in the cluster, and the cluster name, with the list of clusters in the folder.

 -